Pancreatic cancer starts when cells in the pancreas develop mutations in their DNA.

 - Heavy exposure to chemicals used in the metalworking and dry-cleaning industries can raise your risk.

 It’s a relatively rare type of cancer.
-About 1.6 percent of people will develop pancreatic cancer in their lifetime.
+About

 Most of the time, symptoms aren’t obvious in early stage pancreatic cancer.